drak3hft7/Cheat-Sheet---Active-Directory/README.md

 - **With PowerView:**
 ```
 Get-NetGroup                                             #Information about groups
 Get-NetGroup *Admin*                                     #Get all groups that contain the word "admin" in the group name
+Get-NetGroupMember -GroupName "Domain Admins" -Recurse   #Get all members of the "Domain Admins" group
+Get-NetGroup -UserName "user01"                          #Get group membership for "user01"
 ```
 - **With AD Module:**
 ```
+Get-ADGroup -Filter 'Name -like "*admin*"' | select Name #Get all groups that contain the word "admin" in the group name
+Get-ADGroupMember -Identity "Domain Admins" -Recursive   #Get all members of the "Domain Admins" group
+Get-ADPrincipalGroupMembership -Identity user01          #Get group membership for "user01"
 ```